bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach returns undefined whereas .map returns a new array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function stands out on its own whereas a method is the property of an object.
 3. What is closure?
+it is where an inner function has access to an outer functions variables and properties
 4. Describe the four rules of the 'this' keyword.
+Rule 1: Window Binding It states that if a function is contained in the global scope, the value of this inside of that function will be the window object.
+Rule 2: Implicit Binding It states that if a function is called by a preceding dot, the object before that dot is this.
+Rule 3: New Binding It states that if a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Rule 4: Explicit Binding This states that if JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?
+Super() is used to access and call functions on an object's parent.
+It can also be used directly on a constructor, where it appears alone and must be used before this keyword is used
 ## Project Set up

 Follow these steps to set up and work on your project: